-Excursion details such as the cost, dates, location, means of transport and staff attending will be provided to parents and caregivers prior to the excursion via Compass.
+A note providing details such as the cost, dates, location, means of transport and staff attending will be provided to parents and caregivers prior to the excursion.

-Consent and payment (if necessary) must be submitted via Compass on the date requested and not on the day of the excursion.
-No student will be permitted to attend an excursion without the consent of a parent or caregiver.
+The excursion permission note must be signed and returned to the school on the date requested and not on the day of the excursion.
+No student will be permitted to attend an excursion without the written permission of a parent or caregiver.
 Permission cannot be given over the phone or by text message.